As nurses demand fair wages and raise understaffing concerns, nurse strikes have been popping up all over the United States in 2022.

 - Michigan Medicine (6,100)

-Possible Nurse Strike At Providence St. Vincent Medical Center in Portland, OR
+July 15: Nurse Strike Averted At Providence St. Vincent Medical Center in Portland, OR

 1,600 nurses at Providence St. Vincent Medical Center in Portland voted to authorize a strike on May 5, 2022.

-The union and hospital have been in negotiations for seven months.
+The union and hospital had been in negotiations for seven months.

 - Increased staffing